-Note: we include several modifications to non-vegan items in this list to cover all of the possible options, however, The Cheesecake Factory kitchen staff we spoke with advised against most modifications so as to not “disrupt the flavor profiles.”
-Modify at your own risk.
+Editor’s Note: We’ve included several modifications to non-vegan items in this list to cover all of the possible options.
+However, The Cheesecake Factory spokesperson we spoke to advised against most modifications so as to not “disrupt the flavor profiles.”
+So please modify for your preference.

 The Cheesecake Factory